MrYsLab/telemetrix/README.md

 development each phase will contain the contents of the previous phase as well as the additions for the phase itself.

+Arduino-telemetrix is the Arduino server sketch, and telemetrix is the python client.

 The code outside of the phase directories is likely to be highly volatile and should be used with caution.